 Note that if the x-values field is left empty, the calculator assumes that x changes starting from zero with a +1 increment.

 Linear least squares (LLS) is the least squares approximation of linear functions to data.
 And the method of least squares is a standard approach in regression analysis to approximate the solution of overdetermined systems (sets of equations in which there are more equations than unknowns) by minimizing the sum of the squares of the residuals made in the results of every single equation.

 You can find more information, including formulas, about the least squares approximation at Function approximation with regression analysis.

-Here we will talk with linear regression models, then approximating function is the linear combination of parameters which should be determined.
-Determined values, of course, should minimizing the sum of the squares of the residuals.
+Here we will demonstrate with linear regression models, then the approximating function is the linear combination of parameters that needs to be determined.
+Determined values, of course, should minimize the sum of the squares of the residuals.

 Suppose we have a set of data points .

 Our approximating function is the linear combination of parameters to be determined, for example

 We can use a matrix notation to express the values of this function

 Since we are using the least squares approximation, we should minimize the following function

 This value is the distance between vector y and vector Xa.
 To minimize this distance, Xa should be the projection to the X columns space, and vector Xa-y should be orthogonal to that space.